 Am I eligible for PR in Australia?

 Permanent residency (PR) in Australia allows eligible people to live, work, and study indefinitely in the country.
-This guide explains the main eligibility requirements, visa pathways available, and what to consider when assessing whether PR might be an option for you.
+This guide explains the main eligibility requirements, visa pathways available, and matters people often weigh when assessing whether PR might be an option.

 Am I Eligible for PR in Australia?